 If you get one of those central charging docks for all your devices, like phones and tablets and iPads, then you can all, as a family, put them to rest at night in the living room or kitchen and leave them there.
 That can even be a family rule!
 Yes, the kids will complain.
 Yes, it may be hard for you.
 But you need your sleep, and using technology before bed hurts the quality of your sleep, and the quality of your marriage.

-3. Go to Bed Together
+3. Go to Bed at the Same Time

 It’s so easy to get carried away with Pinterest or Facebook and suddenly hours have gone by.
 Instead, consider that time right before you go to sleep as sacred space, when you’re going to connect with your husband, read, pray, even make love!
 So set a bedtime and stick to it.
 Then the technology won’t own you–you’ll own the technology.

-4. Replace it With Something Else
+4. Replace Your Internet Use With Something Else

 Do you get antsy if you haven’t checked Facebook in a while?
 Do your fingers twitch if you haven’t instagrammed something or texted someone?
 It’s hard to quit something cold turkey, and I’m not saying you should.

 When we eat badly, we don’t say that the solution is to never eat.
 We say that the solution is to find ways to eat the right amount of the right stuff.
 We just change our eating patterns, and that’s what we have to do with technology, too.
 It’s not a matter of going completely without, as much as it is about figuring out how to incorporate technology in a healthy way into your life.